-Machine learning is not new but with the recent explosion of new data volumes and sources, it has become a critical component of big data analytics.
-Machine learning algorithms allow organizations to not only identify patterns and trends in their big data datasets but also enables them to make high-value predictions that can guide better decisions and smart actions in near real time and without human intervention.
+Machine learning is not new but with the recent explosion of new data volumes and sources, it has become a critical component of data analytics.
+Machine learning algorithms allow organizations to not only identify patterns and trends in their datasets but also enables them to make high-value predictions that can guide better decisions and smart actions in near real time and without human intervention.
 Machine learning analytical packages have evolved as an external platforms often running outside of large data repositories like MPP data warehouses or Hadoop systems in production.
 Customers looking for massively parallel processing, analytical speed, proximity to data and easy to use interfaces require a new approach to machine learning.

 Apache™ MADlib® is an open source library for scalable in-database analytics.
 It provides data-parallel implementations of machine learning, mathematical and statistical methods on the Pivotal Greenplum™, PostgreSQL and the Apache™ HAWQ® (incubating) Hadoop Native SQL platform.
 MADlib uses the MPP architecture’s full compute power to process very large data sets, whereas other products are limited by the amount of data that can be loaded into memory on a single node.
 MADLib algorithms are invoked from a familiar SQL interface so they are easy to use.

 The methods in MADlib are designed to run on shared-nothing, “scale-out” MPP architectures.
 This allows machine learning computations to be executed close to the data and at very high speed.

 Sophisticated In-Database/On-Hadoop Analytics

 MADlib core functionality is written in declarative SQL statements.
 The technology occupies a unique position in data science and machine learning by supporting diverse SQL engines and data stores.
 MADlib currently supports Pivotal Greenplum, PostgreSQL and Apache HAWQ.